thirumurthis/Learnings/nexus-docker-kind/blog_notes.md

     command: ["/bin/sh", "-c", "sleep 15m"]
 ```

-- To deploy the pod, use `kubectl apply -f test-pod.yaml`, this will deploy the pod uses the image from private directory.
+To deploy the pod manifest use the command `kubectl apply -f test-pod.yaml`.
+The status of the of the pod should be Running, describe to see the events.

-Describe the pod we could see the image pulled successfully.
+Below is the screenshot of the described pod we could see the image pulled successfully.

 <img width="2806" height="293" alt="image" src="https://github.com/user-attachments/assets/5f7ba3ac-5043-441a-af41-7c9469cb6281" />

-- Command to create the pod directly is listed below
+Command to create the pod directly is listed below

 ```sh
 kubectl run test --image=nexus.local/my-docker/busybox:020826 -- sleep 3600